-The Vanuatu National Gender Equality Policy 2020 - 2030 includes Priority Action 1.2.5 'improve access to sexual and reproductive health and justice services for women and girls with disabilities', noting that the lead agencies for this Priority Action are the Ministry of Health and Ministry of Justice and Community Services.
+The Vanuatu National Gender Equality Policy 2020 - 2030 includes Priority Action 1.2.5 'improve access to sexual and reproductive health and justice services for women and girls with disabilities', noting that the lead agencies for this Priority Action are the MOH and Ministry of Justice and Community Services.

 6.3.
-LGBTIQ communities
+LGBTIQ Communities